 The U.S. women’s national soccer team is an excellent illustration of the gender gap in pay.
 Those ladies are World Cup CHAMPIONS and recently had to sue the US Soccer Federation because they’re making 40% of what the U.S. men’s national soccer team is making.
 P.S.
 The men’s team hasn’t come close to winning the World Cup… ever.

 So in honor of Equal Pay Day, have a discussion about the pay gap with a friend or coworker.
-Share what you know, and if there’s an opportunity to help another women receive equal pay step up ladies!
+The more we can do to stop gender discrimination the better.
+This is an issue that has an impact on people regardless of their identity or sexuality and therefore whether you are a heterosexual cisgender woman or a member of the LGBTQ+ community, we all need to speak up.
+Share what you know, and if there’s an opportunity to help another woman receive equal pay step up ladies!

 *A note about the gif… it perfectly expresses how I feel when someone says, “Equal pay isn’t a big deal.”